-A copy of the Company's Annual Report for the year ended December 31, 1997 and this Notice are being mailed to holders of the Company's Class A Common Stock and Class B Common Stock.
-Holders of the Company's Class B Common Stock will also receive a Proxy and Proxy Statement in accordance with Securities and Exchange Commission rules.
+A copy of the Company's Annual Report for the year ended December 31, 1998 and this Notice are being mailed to holders of Class A Common Stock and Class B Common Stock.
+Holders of Class B Common Stock will also receive a form of Proxy and a Proxy Statement in accordance with Securities and Exchange Commission ("SEC") rules.